dwavesystems/dwave-ocean-sdk/overview/solving_problems.rst

     {'x1': 1, 'x2': 0, 'y1': 1} 0.5
     {'x1': 0, 'x2': 0, 'y1': 1} 4.5

-Note that the first four samples are the valid configurations of the AND gate and have lower energy than the second four, which represent invalid configurations.
+Note that the first four samples are the valid states of the AND gate and have lower values than the second four, which represent invalid states.

 Ocean's `dwave-system <http://dwave-system.readthedocs.io/en/latest/>`_ tool enables you to use a D-Wave system as a sampler.
-In addition to *DWaveSampler()*, the tool provides a *EmbeddingComposite()* composite that maps unstructured problems to the graph structure of the selected sampler, in our case, the problem's variables x1, x2, and y1 to particular qubits on a QPU (this process is known as :term:`minor-embedding`).
+In addition to *DWaveSampler()*, the tool provides a *EmbeddingComposite()* composite that maps unstructured problems to the graph structure of the selected sampler, a process known as :term:`minor-embedding`.
+In our case, the problem is defined on alphanumeric variables :math:`x1, x2, y1`, that must be mapped to the QPU's numerically indexed qubits.

 Because of the sampler's probabilistic nature, you typically request multiple samples for a problem; this example sets `num_reads` to 1000.